Stories from Syria: meet Alia

 “We have a small library where the children learn poetry and put on plays, and we teach young people about their rights – especially the girls, so they know nobody has the right to touch them and that they are in charge of their bodies.

-“We also do outreach work in Village 5, to talk about what we are doing in the centre.
+“We also do outreach work, to talk about what we are doing in the centre.
 We run life skills and parenting classes and put on programmes that people need in the camp.
 For example, the wife of one of the volunteers is a Zumba teacher!”

 A chance to be children again

 Since she started volunteering, Alia has seen a huge change in the children she works with.